-New Zealand government offers Prime MInister Scholarships for New Zealand students which is administered by Education New Zealand to study or research in Asia.
+New Zealand government offers Prime Minister Scholarships for New Zealand students which are administered by Education New Zealand to study or research in Asia.
 Scholarships are awarded to individuals and covers costs relating to study or research in Asia.

 The scholarship’s aim to strengthen New Zealand’s ability to engage with key Asian trading partners and increase international understanding of the strength and quality of New Zealand’s education system

 The Prime Minister’s Scholarship for Asia (PMSA) is a new initiative by the government to provide support for New Zealand students to experience study in Asia.

 All applicants must be at least 18 years old at the time of application and a New Zealand citizen or Permanent Residence holder of a minimum 2 years at the time of application.

 Course Level: Scholarships are available to undertake at least 6 weeks up to a maximum of 2 years study or research in Asia.

 Study Subject(s): Scholarships are awarded for programmes that demonstrably linked to New Zealand’s trade or economic agenda in Asia.

 Scholarship Award: The two categories of the eligible programme each has their own funding policy.